BinaryUnderground/TTSWeather/README.md

 ## <i>About</i>

 This is a text to speech weather application built using HTML, CSS, & Javascript.
 Our team utilized the OpenWeathermap api to retrieve live weather data, Mozilla Web Speech API in order to transcribe text-to-speech/speech-to-text.
+The app has won 1st position in a track in HackBrooklyn.

+## <i>Compatibily<i>
+  This app is most compatible with Google Chrome and Mozilla Firefox.
+It may encounter issues in Safari.
+Please use Chrome or Firefox on pc or mobile device for the best experience.

 ## <i>Speech examples</i>